Services set for Doyline police officer killed in line of duty

 WEBSTER PARISH, La.
-(KTAL/KMSS) – Funeral services have been set for Doyline Police Officer William Earl “Billy” Collins Jr., who died Friday night after responding to a service call.
+(KTAL/KMSS) – Funeral services have been sent for Doyline Police Officer William Earl “Billy” Collins Jr., who died Friday night after responding to a service call.

 Collins, who was first on the scene of the service all on Greentree Street in Doyline was critically wounded by a suspect, identified by his family as Mahlon Taylor, who then barricaded himself inside his home.